The integration of FastAPI and Django ORM

 FastAPI integration⌗

-file of each folder, and I’ll also ignore some import
+For simplicity, I’ll ignore some import

 statements.